-Ensuring a diverse in food supply for the vunerable during lockdown
+Ensuring a diverse food supply for the vulnerable and those in food poverty during lockdown

 ESTABLISHING THE NETWORK

-As the Coronavirus crisis hit, it quickly became clear that the number of vulnerable people who could not access food was far higher than any of the existing structures supporting food insecurity could cope with.
+As the Coronavirus crisis hit, it quickly became clear that food poverty was on the rise and the number of vulnerable people who could not access food was far higher than any of the existing structures supporting food insecurity could cope with.

 We helped Southwark create a generic shopping list and, through the Good Food Wholesale network, connected them with Bestway, the UK’s largest private Cash and Carry to access stock at lowest wholesale prices.
 Despite very limited availability, Bestway fulfilled an initial order of just under 3000 cases in less than three days which has gone on to feed 1200 vulnerable people for the next four-eight weeks.

 “The crisis required us to quickly think about how we could help pivot our expertise to where it could really make a difference.” – Stephanie Rice

 REPEATING THE MODEL